mmckelvy/notes/README.md

 ```

-7. Add another note by simply adding a new hashtag and timestamp:
+**7. Add another note by simply adding a new hashtag and timestamp:**

 ```
 # 2024-08-10 14:41